jeanpaulsio/notes/ruby/eloquent_ruby_pt3.md

 end
 ```

-* Here, `method_missing` deduces what it should do from the name of t he method being called
+* Here, `method_missing` deduces what it should do from the name of the method being called
 * if the method looks like: `method_<<some word>>`, then the `method_missing` will extract the word from the method name and convert it to all uppercase and then call `replace_word`
 * if we don't follow the `method_<<some word>>` format and call a method that doesn't exist, we will get a `NameException`
 * essentially by providing a certain convention for a naming format, we are allowing users to make up method names